 - 2013: Eric Kansa delivers a keynote presentation "Reimagining Archaeological Publication for the 21st Century" at the Computer Applications and Quantitative Methods in Archaeology Conference (CAA 2013) in Perth, Australia.

 - 2013: Eric Kansa is honored by the White House as a Champion of Change in Open Science, along with 12 other “leaders and organizations promoting and using open scientific data and publications to accelerate progress and improve our world.”

 - 2014: The AAI team and colleague Benjamin Arbuckle receive the "Best Paper" prize at the 2014 International Digital Curation Conference for their contribution Publishing and Pushing: Mixing Models for Communicating Research Data in Archaeology.

 - 2015: The NEH awards the AAI a Research and Development grant.
-The grant supports a longitudinal study of practices of creation, management, and re-use of archaeological data in three world regions to investigate data quality and modeling requirements for re-use by a larger research community.
+The grant supports the Secret Life of Data project, a longitudinal study of practices of creation, management, and re-use of archaeological data in three world regions to investigate data quality and modeling requirements for re-use by a larger research community.

 - 2016: The Archaeological Institute of America (AIA) honors Open Context with its 2016 Award for Outstanding Work in Digital Archaeology.

 - 2016: The Institute of Museum and Library Services (IMLS) awards the AAI a National Leadership Grant to expand the Digital Index of North American Archaeology.